All About Lyme Disease In Your Dog – What To Do When Your Dog Tests Positive

 The most commonly used test to check for Lyme disease in your pet is the Idexx SNAP® tests that your veterinarian runs in the office on a drop of your pet’s blood.
 The test kit looks similar to the image above.
 Many of these test kits not only detect for exposure to Lyme, they also check for the presence of heartworms and other tick-borne blood diseases.
 This test is for exposure only.
 It checks for antibodies that indicate Lyme is or was present in your dog.
 A positive test result does not tell you if the organism is still present, how many organisms are present, or if the organism is currently causing health problems in your dog.

 Do not panic if your veterinarian says your dog is positive for Lyme disease.
 In 2007, almost two dogs in ten in the Connecticut area had positive test results.
-In addition, previous Lyme disease vaccinations you pet may have received or exposure to other, similar organisms appear to sometimes cause false positive test results for Lyme disease.
+In addition, previous Lyme disease vaccinations your pet may have received or exposure to other, similar organisms appear to sometimes cause false positive test results for Lyme disease.

 If your pet tests positive for Lyme on the 3Dx test – particularly if it has health issues – you need to have a second test performed to confirm the first.
-This second test looks for the amount of antibodies your pet produces against a particular component protein on the surface of the Borrelia bacteria.
+This second test looks for the number of antibodies your pet produces against a particular component protein on the surface of the Borrelia bacteria.
 At the time of the writing of this article, this test was only available through Idexx Laboratories.
 It has largely replaced an older test called the western blot.
-The second test is called their Quantitative C6 assay and it looks for the level of antibodies your dog has produced against this specific surface protein on the Borrelia (the C-terminus of Osp C).
-Read about that here .
+The second test is called their Quantitative C6 assay, and it looks for the level of antibodies your dog has produced against this specific surface protein on the Borrelia (the C-terminus of Osp C).
+Read about that here.

 Your veterinarian will send out a blood sample from your dog for this test.
 The beauty of this test is that it measures the level of a specific antibody that is only present when the Borrelia is still present.
 So dogs that have cured themselves or received prior vaccinations are not confused with pets that have an active Lyme infection.
 It is hoped that this test will also allow your veterinarian to monitor the success of antibiotic treatment of your pet.